Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "He's in the hall," the messenger said.
 "He's gathering a group to go into the forest."

-At the messenger's words, Ljörn got the feeling it wouldn't end well.
+At the messenger's words, Ljörn got a gut feeling that it wouldn't end well.
 Even though he'd take peaceful walks in the forest, he always avoided getting near the deeper, darker parts of the forest; he was afraid of them.
 And looking into the forest nearby, it looked a little darker than the ones he was used to.

 Alfrir, excited at the messenger's news, turned his attention to him.
 "I need to attend too?" he asked with anticipation.